Test User Dashboard guide

 Other problems

-Before reporting a problem, search the vets-website and the va.gov-team repositories to see if someone else has already reported it.
+Before reporting a problem, search the vets-website and va.gov-team repositories to see if someone else has already reported it.
 If you don't find an existing issue related to the problem you’re seeing, we want to know about it.
-Open a new GitHub issue based on the problem types listed below.
+Please open a new GitHub issue based on the problem types listed below.